ealush/vest/docs/stateless_validations.md

 # Server side and stateless validations

 By default Vest validations are stateful in order to reduce boilerplate code on the consumer side.
-This is usually fine, but in some cases, usually when performing server side validations, we would like our validations to be statelss - so that validation results do not leak between validation runs.
+This is usually fine, but in some cases, usually when performing server side validations, we would like our validations to be stateless - so that validation results do not leak between validation runs.

 Writing stateless validations is just like writing stateful validations, only that instead of declaring your suite using `vest.create`, you directly import your validate function from Vest: